THE SOUND OF GRAVEL

 “Engrossingly readable from start to finish… an unsentimental yet wholly moving memoir.” —Kirkus Reviews

-“This well-written book is hard to put down and hard to forget.”
-Publishers Weekly (starred review)
+“This well-written book is hard to put down and hard to forget.” —Publishers Weekly (starred review)

 “Haunting.
 Rather than delving into the particulars of the community’s beliefs, Wariner reveals them as they arise.
 This gives great depth to the portrayal of her situation.
-With power and insight, Wariner’s tale shows a road to escape from the most confining circumstances.”
+With power and insight, Wariner’s tale shows a road to escape from the most confining circumstances.”—Booklist

-The Sound of Gravel.
-Disturbing, powerful, and poignant, Wariner delivers a harrowing story of survival and taking the necessary risk of saving yourself.”Real Simple
+“If your book club is looking for a startling memoir, look no further than The Sound of Gravel.
+Disturbing, powerful, and poignant, Wariner delivers a harrowing story of survival and taking the necessary risk of saving yourself.”—Real Simple

 Discussion Questions